Skip to content

 5) Skills

-What: Composable domain expertise that agents discover and load dynamically.
-Agent Skills are a framework introduced by Anthropic for equipping agents with specialized capabilities by capturing and sharing procedural knowledge.
+Composable domain expertise that agents discover and load on demand.
+Anthropic's Agent Skills framework is the reference design for capturing procedural knowledge and sharing it across agents.

 Building a skill for an agent is like putting together an onboarding guide for a new hire. — Anthropic Engineering Blog

-A Skill is an organized folder containing instructions, scripts, and resources that agents can discover and load dynamically:
+A skill is an organized folder containing instructions, scripts, and resources the agent can discover and load when relevant:

-- SKILL.md file: Contains name, description (in YAML frontmatter), and the skill's instructions
+• A SKILL.md file with a name, a description (in YAML frontmatter), and the skill's instructions.

-- Additional files: Scripts, references, templates that the skill can reference
+• Additional files — references, templates — that the skill can pull in.

-- Code: Python scripts or other executables the agent can run as tools
+• Code: Python or other executables the agent can run as tools.

 ┌─────────────────────────────────────────────────────────┐